Weighted estimates of commutators for $0<p<\infty$: Proofs of theorems

 For $II_1$, we have,

 For $II_2$, we have,

 Then $II\leq C \|b\|_{BMO}^p $.
-Thus, (3.9) holds under the conditions of Theorem 2.1. \end{proof} This concludes the proof of Theorem 2.1. \begin{proof}[Proof of (3.9) under the conditions of Theorem 2.5] To prove (3.9), we need to estimate $I$ and $II$ in (3.10) under the conditions of Theorem 2.5. we see that $p,w,q,s, b$ satisfy the conditions of Theorem 2.1 and $T$ satisfies (1.2), we have $II \leq C\|b\|_{BMO}^p$ from the estimate of $II$ in the above proof of (3.9) under the conditions of Theorem 2.1.
+Thus, (3.6) holds under the conditions of Theorem 2.1. \end{proof} This concludes the proof of Theorem 2.1. \begin{proof}[Proof of (3.6) under the conditions of Theorem 2.5] We need to estimate $I$ and $II$ in (3.7) under the conditions of Theorem 2.5.
+We have $II \leq C\|b\|_{BMO}^p$ from the estimate of $II$ in the above proof of (3.6) under the conditions of Theorem 2.1.
 Therefore, we need only to estimate $I$.
-We have by using (3.8) and (3.7) that
+We have by using (3.5) and (3.4) that